markwatson/terraform-gcp-cdn/README.md

 # Overview

+> **NOTE:** This is a work in progress.
+The API is not stable and may change at any time.
+Additionally, it was originally built around a year ago, and in the meantime Google decided to deprecate the load balancing model this is using (of course).

 This repository contains Google Cloud Platform CDN Terraform modules.
 Google provides a number of [official Terraform modules](https://registry.terraform.io/search/modules?namespace=GoogleCloudPlatform), which are probably better suited to your needs than these modules.
 I created these because I wanted a simple way to host websites that scale with traffic, but didn't want to string together new TF resources for every project.